Computers, Privacy & the Constitution

 -- By MichaelSosnick - 20 Mar 2025

-Workplaces also run on surveillance technology.
-For us desk workers, this will largely consist of Microsoft and Google services.
-But for many other workers, the intrusion is far more controlling.
-Amazon warehouse workers are pushed, using surveillance technology, into working at a rate that destroys their bodies.
+For many vulnerable workers, the effects of algorithmic management techniques are felt particularly acutely.
+Amazon warehouse workers are pushed into working at a rate that destroys their bodies.
 Tesla employees have to forego bathroom breaks to hit their closely-monitored quotas.
-Wearables go so far as to track employees’ moods, creating the potential for thought crimes, prosecuted by the dictatorship of the firm.
+Wearables go so far as to track employees’ moods, creating the potential for thought crimes prosecuted by the dictatorship of the firm.
+Unsurprisingly, workplace surveillance and algorithmic management are linked to negative health and safety outcomes and racial discrimination.

-Workers can engage in a protected strike over these issues, as mandatory subjects.
+Workers can engage in a protected strike over egregious privacy issues, too, as mandatory subjects of bargaining.
 And they should.
 One of the targets of the recent Writers’ Guild strike was AI encroachment.
 While these AI issues were not discussed in privacy terms, the strike is evidence that unions have the capacity and potential willingness to hold companies to task over their use of privacy-disrespecting technology.
 These strikes will serve a further public education purpose, as they can clue the general public—most of whom are, unfortunately, not in a union—about the destructive potential of the same services they use both at work and at home.

 You are entitled to restrict access to your paper if you want to.
 But we all derive immense benefit from reading one another's work, and I hope you won't feel the need unless the subject matter is personal and its disclosure would be harmful or undesirable.
 To restrict access to your paper simply delete the "#" character on the next two lines: